 South Vienna is a tiny village located in the state of Ohio.
 With a population of 405 people and just one neighborhood, South Vienna is the 707th largest community in Ohio.
-South Vienna has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in South Vienna was built prior to World War II, making it one of the older and more historic villages in the country.

-Unlike some villages, South Vienna isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in South Vienna are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, South Vienna is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, South Vienna is a village of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in South Vienna who work in healthcare (14.49%), office and administrative support (8.83%), and management occupations (8.83%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.46% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.